AmrSayed0/alx-low_level_programming/README.md

-My C programming begins today
+This is my first project in the C programming language